Injured in a truck accident in Nevada? You may be entitled to big compensation

 - The truck driver’s actions proximately caused the plaintiff’s injuries.4

-Trucking companies have much deeper pockets and larger insurance policies than the drivers they employ.
-And as long as the trucker was on duty at the time of the accident, there is a good chance the trucker’s employer is liable for the plaintiff’s injuries.
+Trucking companies have much deeper pockets and larger insurance coverage policies than the drivers they employ.
+And as long as the trucker was on duty at the time of the accident, there is a good chance the trucker’s employer is liable for the plaintiff’s minor and serious injuries.

 If the accident occurred due to a defect in the truck, the manufacturer could be held liable for strict products liability in Nevada.
 The plaintiff would need to show the following: